 The SYSCS_UTIL.SYSCS_UPDATE_STATISTICS system procedure updates the cardinality statistics, or creates the statistics if they do not exist, for the index that you specify or for all of the indexes on a table.

 Derby uses cardinality statistics to determine the optimal query plan during the compilation of a query.
 If the statistics are missing, Derby might use a query plan which is not the most efficient plan.

-Once statistics have been created, they cannot be dropped and should be maintained.
+Once statistics have been created, they should be maintained.
 It is a good idea to call the SYSCS_UTIL.SYSCS_UPDATE_STATISTICS procedure when the number of distinct values in an index is likely to have changed significantly.
+To drop all existing statistics and start again from scratch, call the SYSCS_UTIL.SYSCS_DROP_STATISTICS system procedure.